Donor Frequently Asked Questions

 If you do meet the criteria and would like to go ahead with joining the ABMDR, contact the Bone Marrow Donor Centre in your state.

 You will be asked to complete a donor enrolment form and provide a tissue typing report from the transferring registry.

 The ABMDR is trying to recruit younger donors because this will help us to save more lives.
 There is scientific evidence that younger people make the most successful donors for patients in need of a bone marrow transplant.
 For this reason doctors always select younger donors if they are available.
 Additionally, older donors are more likely to develop age-related conditions which may mean they cannot donate.
 Enrolling people on the register who are statistically unlikely to be selected diverts resources and scientists away from processing the samples of younger volunteers who are more likely to be selected.

-Although the ABMDR does not exclude donors based on UK residency, donors are recruited through the Blood Service which does exclude people who lived in the UK between 1980 and 1996 for a cumulative period of 6 months or more and you wish to join the ABMDR, please contact the Bone Marrow Donor Coordinators in your state.
+The ABMDR does not exclude donors based on UK residency.
+If you lived in the UK between 1980 and 1996 for a cumulative period of 6 months or more and you wish to join the ABMDR, please contact the Bone Marrow Donor Coordinators in your state.
 Contact details are available here.

-Donors who joined a registry in the UK while living there may be able to transfer their registration if they meet the ABMDR donor’s eligibility criteria.
+Donors who joined a registry in the UK while living there may be able to transfer their registration if they meet the ABMDR’s donor eligibility criteria.

 Your donor centre coordinator can pass on a card or letter from you for the patient via the ABMDR national office provided you have not included any identifying details.

 There are some registries that due to national legislation do not allow any correspondence or contact between donor and patient.

 If you would like to release any of your personal contact details to the patient or their family, you need to sign a consent form authorising the release of your personal information.
 If both the donor and the patient agree to release their details, each of you will receive these details and can act on them or not as you wish